jhu-arch/arch-tutorial/RStudioServer.rst

 The open-source RStudio Server provides a fully-featured IDE for R users.

-The users can access RStudio Server on Rockfish using the ``r-studio-server.sh`` command.
+The ARCH users can access RStudio Server on Rockfish using the ``r-studio-server.sh`` command.
 It will submit a SLURM job to system.

 Usage examples to start the RStudio service: